 “and attaining to all riches of the full assurance of understanding”

 A person traveling in unfamiliar territory is much more vulnerable to becoming lost.
 He may begin to doubt his direction.
-He becomes more prepared to listen to other suggestions no matter how capable they may be.
+He becomes more prepared to listen to other suggestions, no matter how incapable they may be.
 No wonder “full assurance” is described here as “riches!”

-The combination of great knowledge and a strong faith make a rich spirit.
+The combination of great knowledge and strong faith makes a rich spirit.
 The word “riches” is the word from which we get the word thesaurus.
-We live in a day of tolerance and vacillation.
-We are so pliable that we view someone who holds convictions as abnormal.
+We live in a day of tolerance and uncertainty.
+We are so pliable that we view someone with solid convictions as abnormal.

-Confidence comes from an acute comprehension of the divine truth of God.
+Confidence comes from an acute comprehension of God’s divine truth.

-If a believer understands the underlying principles of the Word, he or she can apply truth to their situation.
-If not, they wobble throughout their Christian life.
+If a believer understands the underlying principles of the Word, he can apply truth to his situation.
+If not, he wobbles throughout his Christian life.
 Truth stabilizes the Christian life.
-If we live by our emotional boot straps, we will become vulnerable to every wind of doctrine that comes down the pike.
+If we live by our emotional bootstraps, we will become vulnerable to every wind of doctrine that comes down the pike.
 If we live by truth, we will recover from instability.
 We hold a frame of reference whereby we can categorize any challenge to truth and measure it against the Word of God.
 Having done that, we can correctly assess the proper practical course of action.